strath-sdr/rfsoc_sam/README.md

 * Simple dashboard for more convenient control/visualisation

 ## Quick Start
-Follow the instructions below to install the spectrum analyser now. **You will need to give your board access to the internet**.
+Follow the instructions below to install the Spectrum Analyser now. **You will need to give your board access to the internet**.
 * Power on your RFSoC2x2 or ZCU111 development board with an SD Card containing a fresh PYNQ v2.6 image.
 * Navigate to Jupyter Labs by opening a browser (preferably Chrome) and connecting to `http://<board_ip_address>:9090/lab`.
 * We need to open a terminal in Jupyter Lab.
 Firstly, open a launcher window as shown in the figure below: